A Day In The Life of an Inpatient Rehab Occupational Therapist

 Wrapping Up After Treatments (AKA the Paperwork Fun!)

-From 2:30 to about 3:30, I sit down to work on notes, sometimes with the help of some extra caffeine if I had an especially physical day.
+From 2:30 to about 3:30, I sit down to work on my treatment notes, sometimes with the help of some extra caffeine if I had an especially physical day.

 If all I have are daily notes without any discharges or evaluations, then it’s the easiest part of the day.
 But as we all know, we don’t always get easy days.
 More often than not I have an evaluation (or two), weekly progress notes, and/or discharge summaries to complete.